 Teacher quality is a national issue with virtually every state discussing how to evaluate teachers and determine their impact on student achievement.
 No matter the discussions, we all agree that students must have access to highly effective teachers.
 This course is all about teacher quality and participants will learn the difference between teacher qualifications and teacher effectiveness, what growth data says about teacher effectiveness, how boards can use data to determine equitable access to effective teachers, and how boards can align their decisions to improve teacher quality and access.
 This course also addresses how to engage your stakeholders in the teacher quality discussion.

-High School and Beyond - CBA 344 (3 units)
+CBA 344: High School and Beyond (3 credits)

 With the crucial conversations about students graduating high school being college and career ready, this course takes board members on a data journey to help achieve their goals of preparing all students for the real world.
 This course covers the “must-know” topics of preparing high school graduates for the 21st century and the data that can be used to determine readiness for postsecondary education and good jobs.
 There’s a vast array of data to navigate through and this course will highlight what data is needed to serve as early indicators that students are on track for graduation or in danger of dropping out.
 Postsecondary data will also be highlighted that can shed light on PreK-12 quality, policies and practices that boards can develop to assure all students graduate qualified for success.